CERTIFICATIONS:

 I then went through a five year initiation.
 Five years of darkness.

 After every big trauma I would heal, another wave of trauma would come to the surface to be seen and healed.
-I was never given room to breathe.
-Life was forcing me to not have a life and heal in the dark.
 I didn’t understand why, I didn’t know anyone on the healing path, I was alone in it, I didn’t know if the healing path existed at all.

-I became a toddler again, a 3, 4, 5 year old craving for the love, touch and nurture she never got.
-All the buried pain I had in me, from the womb to now, as well as generational pain became accessible.
-I felt like I was transmuting trauma constantly for myself and for the collective, from my past and my ancestors.
-It felt like a dark tunnel that would never end, there was always more darkness to sit with, and I couldn’t live a normal life.
+I became deeply regressed, a younger version of myself resurfacing, carrying unmet emotional needs and early childhood pain.
+All the buried pain I had in me, from my childhood as well as inherited patterns became accessible.
+It felt like I was processing trauma from my own history as well as from previous generations.
+It felt like a dark tunnel that would never end, there was always more to sit with, and I couldn’t live a normal life.

 I sat with grief, hopelessness, rage, deep sorrows, fears and a lot of confusion.